RetroAchievements/docs/docs/developer-docs/console-specific-tips.md

 - **0xfffe00: DSi Mode String** ASCII String that identifies the DSi Game being played.
 Can be used to check if you are in the game rather than on the DSi home screen, etc.

+## GameCube

+- Serial is located at **0x00000000** as a string of ASCII characters.
+Revision Number seems to typically be stored at **0x00000007**.
+You can use these to determine the specific disc loaded.
+- GameCube uses a PowerPC chipset with big-endian data.
+Filter using `16-Bit BE`, `32-Bit BE`, `Float BE`, and `Double32 BE` for data types wider than 1 byte (8-bits).
+Data is typically aligned on Gamecube, so 16-Bit data is always at an even address and 32-bit data addresses at a multiple of 4, etc.

 ## Neo Geo

 ### Mandatory UniBIOS protection